NealRyan/CS_598_Project_4-Movie_Recommender_System/README.md

 ### User does not provide enough/any ratings to system 2

--If 0 movies are rated: pad the list with the highest score movies (general, not from a particular genre)
+- If 0 movies are rated: pad the list with the highest score movies (general, not from a particular genre)

--If >0 but <10 movies are rated: use IBCF to recommend as many movies as possible, then pad this list with highest score movies
+- If >0 but <10 movies are rated: use IBCF to recommend as many movies as possible, then pad this list with highest score movies

 ### Movies provided by system 2 are low rated